cortinaluis/vue-google-map-sample/README.md

 #### Component 2: "components/map_overlay"

-For the later, when `google` and `map` is given, adds a new Google Overlay View to the map, and projects a SVG rendered overlay of certain places:
+For this, when `google` and `map` is given, adds a new Google Overlay layer to the map, and projects a SVG rendered overlay of certain places:

 components/map_overlay/index.js: